 How to make full-fat coconut milk vegan sweetened condensed milk:

-- Add the coconut milk and maple syrup (or sugar) to a small pot.
+- Stir together the coconut milk and maple syrup (or sugar) into a small pot or saucepan.

 2. Bring to boil then reduce heat to medium-low.
 Simmer for about 45 minutes, whisking every 5 minutes.
 The liquid should reduce by about half and turn from white to beige-ish (it will be darker if you use coconut sugar or maple syrup).